2015 New York Mets season: May

-In May, the Nationals took the Division lead after taking three of four games from the Mets at Citi Field to start the month.
+In May, the Nationals took the division lead after taking three of four games from the Mets at Citi Field to start the month.
 Bartolo Colón saw his ERA increase to 4.80 at one point, effectively ending his All-Star chances.
 Noah Syndergaard was called up in mid-May and made his Major League debut on May 12 against the Chicago Cubs.
-He lost 6–1 in part of a four-game sweep by the Cubs at Wrigley Field.
-The Mets then returned home for a weekend series against the Milwaukee Brewers, winning two games to one.
+However, the Mets lost 6–1 in part of a four-game sweep by the Cubs at Wrigley Field.
+The Mets then returned home for a weekend series against the Milwaukee Brewers, winning two out of three.
 On Saturday, the Mets scored 14 runs, scoring 10 in the 4th inning, which included a grand slam hit by Wilmer Flores.
 Syndergaard picked up his first major league win on Sunday as the Mets won 5–1.
-In the following week, they split a four-game series with the Cardinals and were swept by the Pirates.
+In the following week, they split a four-game series with the St. Louis Cardinals and were swept by the Pittsburgh Pirates.
 While they started the final week of May by sweeping the Phillies, they closed the month by losing a series to the Marlins, ending May with a 28–23 record.

 June

-The Mets lost a series in San Diego and also split a series in Arizona.
-Returning home, they were no-hit by Chris Heston on June 9, which would turn out to be the first of two no-hitters thrown against the Mets in 2015.
-New York rebounded to win a weekend series against the Braves, and also snapped the Toronto Blue Jays' 11 game winning streak, which matched the Mets' 11-game streak as the longest winning streak of the year, by beating them on a walk-off hit by Wilmer Flores.
+The Mets began the month with a seven-game road trip by losing a series in San Diego and splitting a series in Arizona.
+Returning home, they were no-hit by San Francisco Giants pitcher Chris Heston on June 9, earning the Giants a 5–0 victory.
+The no-hitter would turn out to be the first of two thrown against the Mets in 2015.
+New York rebounded to win a weekend series against the Atlanta Braves, and also snapped the Toronto Blue Jays' 11-game winning streak, which matched the Mets' 11-game streak as the longest winning streak of the year, by beating them on a walk-off hit by Wilmer Flores.
 After another win the following day, the Mets retook the division lead again.
 They then lost their next seven games in a row to fall back to under .500, at 36–37.
-Facing the Brewers, Jacob deGrom ended the losing streak by pitching 8 shutout innings to guide the Mets to a 2–0 victory and get them back to .500 returning home for a three-game set with the Cincinnati Reds.
+Facing the Brewers, Jacob deGrom ended the losing streak by pitching 8 shutout innings to get the Mets a 2–0 victory and get them back to .500 returning home for a three-game set with the Cincinnati Reds.

-On June 28, left-handed pitching prospect Steven Matz, a native of Stony Brook, New York and a lifelong Mets fan, made his Major League debut for the Mets against the Cincinnati Reds.
+On June 28, left-handed pitching prospect Steven Matz, a native of Stony Brook, New York and a lifelong Mets fan, made his Major League debut for the Mets against the Reds.
 He recorded four runs batted in (RBIs), breaking the Mets' franchise record for RBIs in a major league debut and setting an MLB record for most RBI by a pitcher in their debut.
 He went on to get the win in that game.
 Matz was the first pitcher from Long Island to make his MLB debut with the Mets since Ray Searage in 1981.
 With the win, the Mets swept the Reds to end June with a 40–38 record.